portgasdyamato/Voxa/setup.md

 ## Voice Commands Usage

-The Voice Task Manager now supports natural language voice commands for hands-free task management.
+The VoXa now supports natural language voice commands for hands-free task management.
 Here's how to use them:

 ### Activating Voice Commands